Top 10 Tips for Traveling With a Medical Condition

 Check the Legality of Your Medicines in Your Destination Country Before You Go

 This doesn’t apply if you take Tylenol (acetaminophen) and you are just popping over to Canada.
-But it does apply if you take prescription narcotic analgesics of any sort (ie, hydrocodone or codeine-containing medicines), require needles or syringes, or take medications for anxiety and other mental health disorders.
+But it does apply if you take prescription narcotic analgesics of any sort (ie, hydrocodone or codeine-containing medicines), require needles or syringes, or take medications for anxiety, depression, and other mental health disorders.
 Some countries even have restrictions on sedating antihistamines, seizure medications, or hormonal contraceptives.

 Take no more than you need for the trip, include a letter from your doctor, the original prescription, and keep all medicines in their original container with the label attached.
 Find out the laws from your destination country’s embassy or call the TSA toll free number at 1-855-787-2227 for further advice.